Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

   betas MUST be followed, but writers should be open to considering them seriously.

-- Due to space constraints, writers **must** flexible concerning their pieces' length and formatting to ensure proper printing.
+- Due to space constraints, writers **must** be flexible concerning their pieces' length and formatting to ensure proper printing.

-- The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.
+- The matching of calendar writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.

-- **Writers may apply for both the Wall Calendar and Zine roles.** If a Writer is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.
+- **Writers may apply for both the wall calendar and zine(s) roles.** However, applicants will only be selected for one role.

 ### Production Support Roles

 - _Betas:_ Review and verify accuracy of all copy produced for the Annual.
-This can include but is not limited to writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
+This can include but is not limited to: writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
 We also ask that Betas be available at peak production times to review final production copies.